 Turning to the other convection-related parameters, large hail particles are important in the generation of extreme brightness temperature depressions (e.g. Zipser et al., 2006).
 Intense convection can generate hail in excess of 127 mm in size (Allen et al., 2017); direct observations from within severe convection are difficult, but an armoured research aircraft has been able to sample PSDs of hail up to 50 mm in size (Field et al., 2019).
 Hence, dimension 3 of the parameter search (Table 2) explores the convective snow PSD.
 The control uses the Field et al. (2007, F07) tropical (T) PSD for all frozen precipitation.
-However, this was derived from in-situ measurements of tropical anvils and midlatitude stratiform clouds so it may not be appropriate for the large frozen particles within the convective cores.
-The Marshall and Palmer (1948) PSD is provided as an alternative in the parameter search; as implemented here this boosts the number of large particles ( $\geq 10 \text{ mm}$ ) by at least 2 orders of magnitude compared to the F07 PSD, and hence gives more scattering (see Geer et al., 2021, for more details).
-The effects of this are not illustrated as they are broadly similar to increasing the convective snow mixing ratio by 50%.
+However, this was derived from in situ measurements of tropical anvils and midlatitude stratiform clouds, so it may not be appropriate for the large frozen particles within the convective cores.
+The Marshall and Palmer (1948) PSD is provided as an alternative in the parameter search; as implemented here this boosts the number of large particles (≥ 10 mm) by at least 2 orders of magnitude compared to the F07 PSD and hence gives more scattering (see Geer et al., 2021, for more details).
+The effects of this are not illustrated as they are broadly similar to increasing the convective snow mixing ratio by 50 %.
+Another potential adjustment for convective snow is the particle shape.
+Note that the particle shape also implies a mass-size relation, and hence this affects the bulk scattering properties through adjustments to both the size distribution and the single-scattering characteristics (Eriksson et al., 2015; Geer et al., 2021).
+The Liu (2008) sector snowflake is used in the control, since this was the best particle to represent the sum of convective and large-scale snow in the parameter search of Geer and Baordo (2014).
+However it is an idealised smooth and solid particle that will be inadequate to represent scattering in future sub-mm applications (Fox et al., 2019).
+The ARTS database offers new options of ice aggregates and graupel, and these may be more physically representative (Eriksson et al., 2018).
+Hence in the fourth dimension of the search, particle types have been chosen to sample different levels of scattering and also some very different physical representations: the ARTS column aggregate4 generates less scattering than the Liu sector, whereas the ARTS block aggregate, column, and gem graupel generate increasingly more scattering.
+The options also include the Liu (2008) 3-bullet rosette, which was found by Geer and Baordo (2014) to give the best results when convective snow was represented separately to large-scale snow.
+It is striking that the particle shape assumptions illustrated in Fig. 2e and f have a larger impact on the simulated TB than a 50 % change in the mass mixing ratio (as seen in Fig. 2c and d).

 Figure 2.
 Mean change in simulated brightness temperatures when using some of the options from Table 2, compared to the control.
-Statistics are based on a 10-day period and shown for SSMIS channel 150h which is generally the channel with the largest impact from changes in the physical assumptions for frozen hydrometeors.
+Statistics are based on a 10 d period and shown for SSMIS channel 150h, which is generally the channel with the largest impact from changes in the physical assumptions for frozen hydrometeors.